 In April 2015, Chevron became operator of three exploration permits located offshore New Zealand, in the East Coast and Pegasus basins.
 The deepwater permits cover roughly 6.4 million total acres (25,252 square km).
 Chevron has a 50 percent interest in the permits, or 3.2 million net acres (13,014 sq km).

 The permits are located approximately 100 miles (161 km) east of Wellington in water depths ranging from 2,600 feet (800 m) to more than 9,800 feet (3,000 m).

 During the initial stages, we will study the geological characteristics of the area by collecting data through geochemical, geotechnical, bathymetric and seismic surveys.
-Acquisition of 3-D seismic data is scheduled to begin late 2016 at the earliest.
+Acquisition of seismic by Schlumberger New Zealand is now underway.

 marketing, retail and refining

 The fuels and lubricants businesses, including our network of Caltex® service stations, have been conducted by our downstream subsidiary, Chevron New Zealand.
 Consumers throughout New Zealand are familiar with Chevron’s Caltex® brand, which first entered the local market in 1936.
 On May 31, 2016, Chevron completed the sale of Chevron New Zealand to Z Energy Limited, a locally owned energy company.
 The Caltex® brand will remain in the New Zealand market through a licensing agreement with Z Energy Limited for an agreed period.
 Our Caltex® lubricant products will still be available in the country through Z Energy Limited as authorized distributor.

 Chevron has established itself as a leader in safely exploring for oil and natural gas in deepwater environments.
 Our work off the coast of New Zealand is in the early stages.